AleksandarMitrevski/backend-perf-comp/README.md

 # Performance Comparison of Web Server Backend Frameworks

-This project is an investigation into the comparative performance of some commonly used web server backend frameworks and technologies: ASP.NET Web API, Django, Express.js, Go, Laravel, Phalcon, PHP (no framework), Rails, Spring MVC.
-To evaluate performance selected algorithms were adapted to and run in a minimal web application built using each framework, time of execution being the criterion of comparison.
+This project investigates the performance of the most popular web server backend frameworks and technologies: ASP.NET Web API, Django, Express.js, Go, Laravel, Phalcon, PHP (no framework), Rails, Spring MVC.
+To estimate performance selected benchmarking algorithms were adapted to and run in a minimal web application project constructed using each framework, and execution times were measured.

-The executed algorithms are representative of three common CPU problem areas:
+The benchamrking algorithms are representative of three common CPU problem areas:

 1. Integer arithmetic: a straight-forward unoptimized square matrix multiplication algorithm,